-There is no rounding of grades or extra credit in this course.
+There is no rounding of grades or extra credit in this course beyond the 10% grace factor on the concept assessments.
 The course is a marathon, not a sprint at the end.
 You must perform consistently throughout the semester to earn a good grade.
 If you are one point short of the next higher grade at the end of the semester, you will get the lower grade.